nenoNaninu/Tapper/README.md

 You can select `camelCase`, `PascalCase`, or `none` for the property name of the generated TypeScript type.
 For `none`, the property name in C# is used.
-The default is `none`.
+The default is the standard naming style for TypeScript.

 ```
-tapper --project path/to/Xxx.csproj --output outdir --naming-style camelCase
+tapper --project path/to/Xxx.csproj --output outdir --naming-style camelCase --enum-naming-style PascalCase
 ```

 ### Serializer